 Some we found through recommendations from friends and retailers in Ireland.
 Others we found through a fortuitous encounter with an Irish spirits guide, Gillian Fitzgerald, who is a co-founder of San Francisco’s Casements Bar.
 This modern Irish cocktail bar has a large selection of beer, whiskey and gin from Ireland.
 It’s named after Roger Casement, a diplomat, activist, and all-round rebel.
 (It’s a long story.)

-Seeing as it’s St Patrick’s Day, we asked Fitzgerald what makes an Irish bar so popular worldwide.
+Seeing as St Patrick’s Day is swiftly approaching, we asked Fitzgerald what makes an Irish bar so popular worldwide.
 Everywhere you go, from Central America to Africa, people seem to love Irish bars.
 But why?

 “It’s the hospitality,” says Fitzgerald.
 “It makes people feel comfortable.”

 That certainly was our experience.
 We learned more than we could ever cover here.
-So the next time, you’re at a bar or craft liquor store, look beyond the Guinness and Jamesons and ask for something new and craft from Ireland.
+So the next time, you’re at a bar or craft liquor store, look beyond the Guinness and Jamesons and ask for a new craft Irish spirit.
 Or if you’re in San Francisco head on over to Casements Bar for your St. Patrick’s Day drinks and fun.
 We’d love to hear what you find.
 In the meantime, here’s a peek at some favorites from our journey.

 Our Favorite St. Patrick’s Day Drinks